10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Fair Value Measurements

 The Company’s financial instruments consist of cash and cash equivalents, restricted cash and cash equivalents, marketable securities, receivables, other liabilities, accounts payable, certain accrued expenses, and borrowings which consist of a term loan and a revolving credit facility.
 The carrying values of the financial instruments classified as current in the consolidated balance sheets approximate their fair values due to their short-term maturities.
 The Company's cash and cash equivalents are classified within Level 1 of the fair value hierarchy.
-The Company may be required, from time to time, to measure its loans to physician partner groups, primarily in connection with taxes payable on shares distributed to them upon completion of the initial public offering ("IPO"), at fair value on a nonrecurring basis.
+The Company may be required, from time to time, to measure its loans to physician partner groups, primarily in connection with taxes payable on shares distributed to them upon completion of the Company's initial public offering ("IPO"), at fair value on a nonrecurring basis.
 Such measurements are classified within Level 2 of the fair value hierarchy.
 The carrying values of the term loan and revolving credit facility are a reasonable estimate of fair value because the interest rates on such borrowings approximate market rates as of the reporting date.
 Such borrowings are classified within Level 2 of the fair value hierarchy.
-During the three and nine months ended September 30, 2023 and 2022, there were no material transfers of financial assets or liabilities within the fair value hierarchy.
+During the three and six months ended June 30, 2024 and 2023, there were no material transfers of financial assets or liabilities within the fair value hierarchy.

 The Company measures and discloses the fair value of nonfinancial and financial assets and liabilities utilizing a hierarchy of valuation techniques based on whether the inputs to a fair value measurement are considered to be observable or unobservable in a marketplace.
 Observable inputs reflect market data obtained from independent sources, while unobservable inputs reflect the Company’s market assumptions.
 This hierarchy requires the use of observable market data when available.
 These inputs have created the following fair value hierarchy: